Kalukundi mine

-Kalukundi Mine is a copper and cobalt mine being developed in Katanga Province, Democratic Republic of the Congo (DRC) by Africo Resources, a Canadian company.
+Kalukundi Mine (French: Mine de Kalukundi) is a copper and cobalt mine being developed in Katanga Province, Democratic Republic of the Congo (DRC) by Africo Resources, a Canadian company.
 In September 2008 the company estimated the value of the resource as $1.47 billion.

 Ownership

 The property is owned by Swanmines, which is jointly owned by Africo Resources (75%) and the state-owned Gécamines (25%).